 When a shot is imminent, distraction may be your best ally.
 It's been shown to reduce pain and anxiety associated with needles, Uman's research shows.

-How you distract your child should depend on her age.
+How you distract your child should depend on their age.

 "Babies and toddlers can be distracted with singing, stories, or playing with a small toy," Bennett says.
 "Older children respond well to watching videos or listening to stories or music.
 Parents can also use cell phones to show movies or photographs to their kids during painful procedures."